-Figure 3-11: STEP 2: search for the coordinates of my chosen place
+Figure 3-11: Screen shot of clicking on STEP 2: Search for the coordinates of my chosen place

-- Think of the general name or location of your chosen place; enter it in the Place Name field.
-Examples can include the cities or towns (Moscow, San Diego, etc.); countries (Tibet, Liechtenstein, etc.), and specific features (Disneyland (Amusement Park), Okeechobee (Lake), Everest (Mountain), Yellowstone (National Park), etc.).
+- Think of the general name or location of your chosen place and enter it in the Place Name field.
+Examples can include cities or towns (i.e. Moscow, San Diego, etc.); countries (Tibet, Liechtenstein, etc.); and specific features (i.e. Disneyland Amusement Park, Okeechobee (Lake), Everest (Mountain), Yellowstone (National Park), etc.).
 To get the most accurate location, you may have to enter a single word instead of multiple words. - After entering and searching for your chosen place, now it will be your responsibility to scroll through the list and find the closest match, if any.
 Following the student instructions in yellow, verify that your place is in the appropriate country.
-As an example, in Figure 3-12, you will notice that there is a Moscow in Russia AND Idaho. - If you were searching for Moscow, Russia, click on the link, "Go to Step 3 and Preview THESE Coordinates on a Map."
+As an example, in Figure 3-12, you will notice that there is a Moscow in Russia AND Idaho.

+If you were searching for Moscow, Russia, click on the link for Moscow, Russia and click on "Go to STEP 3 and Preview THESE Coordinates on a Map."
 If the tool did not generate appropriate results or no results at all, return to STEP 2 and try a different name or combination of names.

-Figure 3-12: Latitude and Longitude Coordinates Search Results for Moscow
+Figure 3-12: Latitude and Longitude Coordinates Search Results for Ellis Island

-B-4: What word or words did you enter in the text search field in STEP 2: SEARCH FOR THE COORDINATES OF MY CHOSEN PLACE?
-Example: Moscow
+B-4: What word or words did you enter in the text search field in "STEP 2: SEARCH FOR THE COORDINATES OF MY CHOSEN PLACE"?
+Example: Ellis Island